Relativistic Wigner Function for Quantum Walks: Introduction

 \section{Introduction}

 Discrete Time Quantum Walks (DTQWs) are unitary quantum automata that can be viewed as formal generalisations of classical random walks.
-Following the seminal work of Feynman \cite{FeynHibbs65a} and Aharonov \cite{ADZ93a} they were considered in a systematic way by Meyer \cite{Meyer96a}.
+Following the seminal work of Feynman \cite{FeynHibbs65a} Gr\"ossing and Zeilinger \cite{GZ88a} and Aharonov \cite{ADZ93a} they were considered in a systematic way by Meyer \cite{Meyer96a}.
 DTQWs have been realized experimentally with a wide range of physical objects and setups \cite{Schmitz09a, Zahring10a, Schreiber10a, MA13a,Karski09a, Sansoni11a, Sanders03a, Perets08a}, and are studied in a large variety of contexts, ranging from quantum optics \cite{Perets08a} to quantum algorithmics \cite{Amb07a, MNRS07a}, condensed matter physics \cite{Aslangul05a, Bose03a, Burg06a, Bose07a,DFB15a}, hydrodynamics \cite{HMDB19a} and biophysics \cite{Collini10a, Engel07a}.

-It is well known that several DTQWs can be viewed as discrete versions of the continuous Dirac fermion dynamics \cite{Strauch06a,Strauch07a}.
+It is well known that several DTQWs can be viewed as discrete versions of the continuous Dirac and Weyl fermion dynamics \cite{BB94a,Y05a,Strauch06a,Strauch07a,ANF14a,BDAT15a,BDAPT15a,DAEP17a}.

 These DTQWs have a continuous limit which coincides with the Dirac equation and they even display exact discrete gauge invariance properties \cite{CW13a,DBD13a,DBD14a, AF16b,AMBD16a}.
 What however remains unknown is the phase-space behaviour of these DTQWs.
 If one follows the standard procedure adopted for Dirac fermions \cite{Elze86a,Vasak87a,Gao17a}, one should first build a relativistic Wigner function for DTQWs and then describe the phase-space dynamics by the transport equation obeyed by that function.
-Until now, the only Wigner function that has been considered for DTQWs \cite{Perez12a} is non relativistic \cite{Curt14a}.
-Thus, this function and the equation it obeys do not coincide, at the continuous limit, with the usual Wigner function and phase-space transport equation for Dirac fermions.
+Until now, the only Wigner functions that have been considered for DTQWs \cite{Perez12a,HBP13a,HBP15a,AWM14a} are non relativistic \cite{Curt14a}.
+Thus, these function and the equation they obey do not coincide, at the continuous limit, with the usual Wigner function and phase-space transport equation for Dirac fermions.

 The aim of this article is to fill this gap for free DTQWs in flat $2D$ space-time.
 We first generalize basic concepts of continuous mathematics such as derivation and distribution theory to analysis on discrete lattice.
 We then define a discrete relativistic Wigner function for DTQWs and derive the corresponding discrete relativistic transport equation.
 At the continuous limit, the discrete Wigner function tends towards the Wigner function of Dirac particles and the transport equation tends towards the equation obeyed by the Wigner function of Dirac fermions in continuous space-time.
 We also compute the first correction to the transport equation induced by the discreteness of the lattice on which the DTQWs propagate.
 We finally discuss all results in the last section of the article.